 - We’re considering a new feature that allows downstream services to upsample if they find their tracing level is too low

 - Instructs the backend to try really hard not to drop this trace

 - Value: url-encoded string

-- Limitation: since HTTP headers don’t preserve the case, Jaeger recommends baggage keys to be lowercase-snake-case,
+- Limitation: since HTTP headers don’t preserve the case, Jaeger recommends baggage keys to be lowercase-kebab-case,